To enjoy this North Country specialty you have to get sauced

 Riffs on the basic michigan recipe vary from town to town and family to family.
 Clans can be territorial and dismissive of neighboring knock-offs, and almost everyone claims access to an authentic formula cooked up by one of Plattsburgh’s earliest stands: Nitzi’s (est. 1935), Clare & Carl’s (est. 1942), Gus’s (est. 1951) or Ronnie’s (est. 1959).

 Plattsburgh, a few bun-lengths outside the Blue Line, is the uncontested epicenter of the michigan movement, though how the delicacy made its debut isn’t clear.
-There are about as many creation stories as there are fake secret recipes traded around the area (my own Clare & Carl’s counterfeit included; see page 54).
+There are about as many creation stories as there are fake secret recipes traded around the area (my own Clare & Carl’s counterfeit included below).

 One account stars frankfurter entrepreneur George Todoroff, who, some believe, moved from Jackson, Michigan, to Coney Island, New York, in the early 20th century.
 Todoroff took the place’s signature snack—Coney Island is often tagged as the birthplace of the hot dog—and slapped a chili-like sauce on it.
 Soon a traveling salesman with a regular route between New York City and Montreal introduced the Michigan native’s treat to his favorite stopping places in Plattsburgh.
 Another yarn claims Plattsburgh residents “Nitzi” Rabin and his wife discovered Todoroff’s zesty franks while on vacation.
 They loved them so much they brought the idea back home, opening Nitzi’s near the shore of Lake Champlain.